Have trouble with the transmission of your Skoda? Follow the procedures below to learn the most common bad transmission problems.

 - Excessive clutch plate wear, resulting in clutch travel that exceeds allowable limits.
 This will cause error codes that indicate issues like ‘clutch limits’ or ‘clutch adaptation.’
 Before blaming the clutch itself, resetting the clutch actuation procedure may help.
-This is possible by using a VAG diagnostic tool or by performing the procedure described below.
+This is possible by using a VAG diagnostic tool or performing the procedure described below.

 Judder and rattle on idle or during gear shifts

-- The dual-mass flywheel has too much play within, which is caused by normal wear or driving style that is too aggressive.
+- The dual-mass flywheel has too much play within, caused by normal wear or driving style that is too aggressive.
 A strong metallic rattle on idle is a telltale sign.
 When checking the condition of the flywheel, look for any movement between two plates and replace if there is any.